1 – PURPOSE

 5 – RIGHTS AVAILABLE TO INDIVIDUALS

-You have the right to request access to and correction of information about you held by WGA.
+You have the right to request access to and correction of information about you held by WGH.

 In some instances, an individual may desire to remain anonymous.
-WGA is not required to provide this option if:
+WGH is not required to provide this option if:

 - it is impracticable for us to deal with unidentifiable individuals; or